-- 1. Access the reporting page at myROR.org. - 2.
-Log in by typing your known provider name and password. - If you forgot your password: - Enter your email address and click "forgot password." - An email will be sent to you asking to confirm your email address. - To change or update your password or account, click on "My Account" icon on the top of the page. - 3.
-Click on "Progress Reports," located under the "Site Summary" tab on the left. - 4.
-Click on "Start Report" for the corresponding reporting period.
+- 1. To complete the progress report, access the reporting page at myROR.org. - 2.
+Log in by typing your name and password.

+If you forgot your password:

+- Enter your email address and click "forgot password." - An email will be sent to you asking to confirm your email address. - To change or update your password or account, click on "My Account" icon on the top of the page. - 3.
+Click on "Progress Reports," located under the "Site Summary" tab on the left.

+4. Click on "Start Report" for the corresponding reporting period.